AndresRTejedor/Time-dependent_material_properties/2-Oscillatory_Shear/readme.txt

    -Oscillation period in simulation units (line 42) -Deformation amplitude in box units (line 43)

-To run in serial one should execute this: ./lmp_serial -i LJ_lammps.lmp -v F N50NC375
+To run in serial one should execute this: ./lmp_serial -i LJ_lammps_wiggle.lmp -v F N50NC375

 To calculate the viscosity on should
   1. Run different frequencies for a given amplitude.